-Judge Orders Johnson & Johnson to Pay $572 Million to Settle Opioid Lawsuit
+Judge Orders $572 Million Settlement of Opioid Lawsuit

 On August 26, an Oklahoma judge made a ruling that could be the first of many against manufacturers of opioids that are being blamed for the opioid epidemic.